davidakennedy/accessible-zen/accessible-zen-documentation.md

 Accessible Zen comes with two custom page templates that help you customize your site.
 Here’s what you need to know:

 1. **Front Page Template**: The Front Page Template allows you to go with a minimalist approach on your site’s front page.
 Selecting it will display **one** post from your site, excluding Sticky posts, on the page.
 You can also enter content on the page itself within the WordPress Admin, and that content will appear in a callout box above the one post.
 Check out the [Accessible Zen demo](http://wpthemes.davidakennedy.com/accessible-zen/) for an example.
 2. **Archives Template**: The Archives Template allows your site’s users to navigate your blog posts in an a few easy ways.
 It shows a search box, post archives by month, category and tag.
+Check our the [Accessible Zen demo](http://wpthemes.davidakennedy.com/accessible-zen/page-template-archives/) for an example.

 ## Theme Customizer